Britney Spears Shows Off Her Amazing Abs In Tiny Shorts And Sports Bra After Spilling Her Diet Secrets

 “It really keeps you strong,” Spears said of her grueling schedule of “back to back” shows.

-According the events page on the Britney Spears website, the “Piece of Me Tour” kicks off July 12 in National Harbor, Maryland.
+According to the events page on the Britney Spears website, the “Piece of Me Tour” kicks off July 12 in National Harbor, Maryland.